hapax/hapax.github.io/assets/chandra.md

 number of allowed radii.
 This turns out to have tremendous consequences for atomic physics, hence chemistry, and therefore life itself.
-We're made out of exploded stars, sure, but in a way it's even cooler that we are made out of quantum mechanics.
+We're made out of exploded stars, sure, but I think it's even cooler that we are made out of quantum mechanics.

+Life, the solar system, and the atom are all complicated.

 ### Quantum gas <a id="sec-2" name="sec-2"></a>